mtochs/Udacity/Data Analytics Nanodegree/P7 AB Testing/README.md

 - **Click-through-probability (d<sub>min</sub>=0.01):**  Defined as the number of unique cookies to click the "Start free trial" button divided by number of unique cookies to view the course overview page.

 ###Choosing Evaluation Metrics
 - **Gross Conversion (d<sub>min</sub>=0.01):** Illustrates the number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button.
+This is a good choice for an evaluation metric since it's directly affected by clicking on "start free trial".
+Thus, the number is affected by the free trial screener question.

 - **Retention (d<sub>min</sub>=0.01):** This is the number of user-ids to remain enrolled past the 14-day boundary--and thus make at least one payment--divided by number of user-ids to complete checkout.
+This metric is also affected by the free trial screener question.
+If the hypothesis is correct, we should see a difference in retention of the control and experiement groups.

 - **Net conversion (d<sub>min</sub>=0.0075):** This number is the user-ids to remain enrolled past the 14-day boundary--and thus make at least one payment--divided by the number of unique cookies to click the "Start free trial" button.
+If the free trial screener has an affect on retention, then this should also vary.

 ###Unused Metric
 - **Number of user-ids d<sub>min</sub>=50):** That is, number of users who enroll in the free trial.
 This is not a suitable invariant metric since a user must enroll in order to be tallied.
+It also would not necessarily change due to the free trial screener for many reasons.
+For example, there can be many user-ids per person.

 ##Resources
 Udacity A/B Test Final Project Instructions provided by: